 What does this funding get me?

 Individuals can get a credit of up to $7,500 on a new EV, $4,000 on a used EV, and $1,000 on an EV charger.
-Businesses and nonprofits can get up to $7,500 on a new EV, up to $40,000 on new EVs larger than 14,000 pounds, and up to $100,000 on chargers.
+Businesses and tax-exempt entities can get up to $7,500 on a new EV, up to $40,000 on new EVs larger than 14,000 pounds, and up to $100,000 on chargers.
 Only chargers installed in low-income or non-urban areas are eligible for the credit.
+As of January 1, 2024, individuals can receive the EV credit at point of sale.
 See details below.

 Am I eligible?